satyajyotidash/airflow2/README.md

-# airflow2
+# Airflow2 with MSSQL
-airflow2 with mssql.
+Airflow2 with mssql.
 This installs with pre defined airflow2.tar.gz file. if you have an existing setup , please make tar.gz file from airflow home where airflow.cfg and webserver_config.py files exists.This Also should exist python virtual environment with python version 3.6.
 1. Role name is airflow2
 2. Tasks prereqs ,setup (setting the enviroment for airflow installation) , install and services
 3. Called by airflow2.yml from base directory with role airflow2